kevinmstevens/L1T20/README.md

 ## Help

-Any advise for common problems or issues.
+Any advice for common problems or issues.
 ```
 command to run if program contains helper info
 ```

 ## Authors

-Contributors names and contact info
+Contributors names and contact info:

-ex.
-Kevin Stevens
+* Kevin Stevens
-ex. kevin.65536@gmail.com
+* Email: kevin.65536@gmail.com

 ## Version History